-This board features a specific STM32 device version which allows the operation of any stack or library.
+The boards feature a specific STM32 device version, which allows the operation of any bundled commercial stack/library available.
 This STM32 device shows a "U" marking option at the end of the standard part number and is not available for sales.